OctopusDeploy/blog/README.md

 If you'd like feedback on a work in progress, create a draft PR and tag @TeganAli with your request.

-When you're happy with your post and it's ready to be reviewed, create a PR, assign @TeganAli as reviewer, and drop a note in Slack in #topic-content-marketing.
+When you're happy with your post and it's ready to be reviewed, please create a PR.
+Go through the checklist on the PR template, assign @TeganAli as reviewer, and drop a note in Slack in #topic-content-marketing.
 (No need to fill out a content brief.)

 When submitting your post in #topic-content-marketing, you also need to provide copy for a Twitter post **and** LinkedIn post to promote your blog post in **#topic-social-media**.
 (The marketing team will edit and post these on social media.)